-- Strategies to protect community watersheds; - Strategies to protect domestic and agricultural water sources; - Strategies to protect fish and wildlife, riparian areas, bodies of water and wildlife habitat; - Strategies to prevent herbicide contamination of food intended for human consumption; - Pre-treatment inspection procedures for identifying treatment area boundaries; - Procedures for monitoring weather conditions and strategies for modifying herbicide application methods for different weather conditions; and, - Procedures for pre-treatment inspections to ensure protection of human health and the environment during treatment period.
+- Strategies to protect community watersheds. - Strategies to protect domestic and agricultural water sources. - Strategies to protect fish and wildlife, riparian areas, bodies of water and wildlife habitat. - Strategies to prevent contamination of food intended for human consumption.

 3.1 Protection of Streams, Waterbodies, Wells and Water Intakes